onap/archived-vid/vid-ext-services-simulator/README.txt

               "responseHeaders" - Dictionary Object with HTTP headers and values.
               "body" - String, body of the response.
                                Note that JSON String should be properly escaped.
+              "file" - String, a filename of the file sitting in "vid-ext-services-simulator\src\main\resources\download_files"
+                                Used for simulating file download requests.

     "misc" - optional configurations.
               "numberOfTimes" - Integer.
 Limit this expectation to fire only a